 King Henry VIII married two of his wives there, Anne

-Boleyn and Jane Seymour, and it was also the site of where he died in 1547.
+Boleyn and Jane Seymour, and it was also the site of where he himself died in 1547.

-Over the years the palace would be remodelled by both
+Over the years the palace would be remodeled by both

 King James I and King Charles I, before it was extensively damaged by fire in

 1691 and had to be demolished.

 The palace gave it’s name to the ashlar stone from

 which it was built, and it’s name lives on in the area of London known as

 The only part of the palace which remains today is the

 Banqueting Hall, built in 1622 by Inigo Jones.
 The hall is best remembered as the site of the execution of King Charles I in 1649.